Gondram/Prediction-of-Product-Sales/README.md

   - RMSE: 1,050.107

-- The Final Model Chosen was a `Random Forest Regressor Model` with the n_estimators tuned to 10, max_depth tuned to 5, min_samples_leaf tuned to 2, and min_samples_split.
+- The Final Model Chosen was a `Random Forest Regressor Model` with the n_estimators tuned to 10, max_depth tuned to 5, min_samples_leaf tuned to 2, and min_samples_split set to.
 - For the testing set on the model, `60%` of the variance in y was explained by x.
 - The Mean Absolute Error was off by about `$731.02`.
 - The Mean Squared Error was `$1,102,724.27`.
 - The Root Mean Squared Error had a calculation of `$1,050.11`.

-Using this model to make predictions about the best places to live and which careers to choose to earn the most money would not be a very reliable.
-Considering the previous regression metrics from how the model performed, there is a disparity between the R^2 score and also the Root Mean Squared Error that cannot be ignored.
+Using this model to make predictions about projected sales would only be moderately reliable.
+The train and test R-squared and RMSE are very similar.
+This model reliably explains 60% of the sales variance.

-## Recommendations
+## Recommendation

-Data Science Insights

-- For those who have an interest in Data Science:
-  - Data Analytics Leads & Principal Data Engineers earn the most amount of money.
-However, this are usually not entry level careers and I would recommend going through a program, like Coding Dojo, where you can earn your data science certificate and then map out your career to these positions.

-  - Data Engineers & Data Scientists have the most 100% remote positions.
-So, if you are wanting to work from home, or work from anywhere in the world, choosing one of the top five remote positions would be a good choice to build your career upon.

-  - Lastly, the trend for the last three years show that data science and related fields are increasingly earning more money each year.
-So, choosing a career in one of these fields can be very lucrative.

 Model Performance
 - Overall, the best model is definitely the tuned Random Forest Regressor Model.
-There was still some bias in the model, but by far it outperformed the linear regression model.

-## Limitations & Next Steps

-From here, a student could use the insights from the visuals on how to tailor their path for their career.
-As mentioned before, Coding Dojo has a fantastic program that prepares inspiring data scientists for the field of data science.
+The model is neither overly overfit or underfit.
+The model outperformed the linear regression.

 ## For Further Information